agerasev/ocl-include/README.md

 ## About

 OpenCL API doesn't provide mechanism for including header files into the main one, like in C and C++.
 This crate is a simple preprocessor that handles `#include ...` and `#pragma once` directives in source files, collects them over filesystem or memory, and gives a single string to the output that could be passed to OpenCL kernel builder.
-Also it provides mechanism to find the source file and location in it by line number in resulting string, that is helpful for OpenCL compile error messages handling.
+Also it provides mechanism to find the source file and location in it by line number in resulting string, that is helpful for OpenCL compiler messages handling.

 ## Documentation